Solar-Punk-Ltd/ipfs-to-swarm/README.md

 **4**.
 Alternatively, you can estimate the data volume by checking the file sizes directly in the IPFS Desktop UI (see screenshot example).
 ![IPFS Desktop Pinned Files](./assets/ipfs-files.png)

+> Please note that, for small files, IPFS may report their size as 0 bytes.

 ### 2.2 Swarm Stamp Depth and Amount

 Each stamp batch has two key parameters — **depth** and **amount** — which are recorded on the Gnosis Chain at the time of issuance.